I give readings of my children’s books to school groups whenever possible.

-I often speak to church groups, civic clubs, classrooms, historical societies and all kinds of organizations.
+I also often speak to church groups, civic clubs, classrooms, historical societies and all kinds of organizations.
 Sometimes I speak on a topic from one of my books, or I can give a humorous talk.
 The type of talk determines if there is a fee, but any fees are nominal.

 Some topics include: